ldemailly/depgraph/README.md

 ## About this

+Since/for 0.4.0 we finally got a fully functional version, obtained by ditching AI entirely and doing surgery on the spaghetti.

+Before that:

 All the code in 0.1.0 was generated through many iterations/prompts of Gemini 2.5 pro

 The driving and idea and need and "QA"ing is my own (ldemailly)